 The gap: EU customers get a stronger guarantee than everyone else

 This is the detail that matters most for Australian businesses.
 Microsoft's documentation states plainly that Copilot calls to the underlying language model are "routed to the closest data centers in the region, but also can call into other regions where capacity is available during high utilization periods."
-European Union customers get an explicit additional safeguard, the EU Data Boundary, which keeps EU traffic within the EU regardless of capacity pressure.
-That specific guarantee does not extend to Australian customers.
-Microsoft's own wording is direct: customers outside the EU, which includes Australia, "may have their queries processed in the US, EU, or other regions."
+European Union customers have an additional safeguard, the EU Data Boundary, which is a stronger baseline commitment than Australia has.
+That guarantee is narrower than it used to be, though: since April 2026, Microsoft's "Flex Routing" feature has been enabled by default for EU and EFTA tenants, allowing inference processing to occur outside the EU during high-demand periods unless a tenant explicitly disables it.
+Microsoft's own wording for non-EU customers, including Australia, remains direct: queries "may have their queries processed in the US, EU, or other regions."

 What this means in practice